aggregat4/dendriform/README.md

 # Next Steps

-1. Make loadTree promise based API in the tree store
+1. ~~Make loadTree promise based API in the tree store~~
-2. Use the loadTree API to populate the initial tree on the ROOT node
+2. ~~Use the loadTree API to populate the initial tree on the ROOT node~~
+3. Make navigation to node with hash parameter work

 # Software Design